pebble/pebblejs/rockyjs/README.md

 Pebble.js development in a browser!

-Given that Rocky.js provides the Pebble API implemented in javascript, we can now combine Pebble.js and Rocky.js and develop in the web browser with all the javascript development tools.
+Given that Rocky.js provides the Pebble API implemented in javascript, we can now combine Pebble.js and Rocky.js and develop in the web browser with all the javascript development tools - debugging, profiling etc

 ## Work in Progress